Rev Israel Oluwole Olofinjana

 Dr Samuel Cueva

 Dr Samuel Cueva is a Peruvian missiologist whose PhD explored partnership in mission between Western Churches and Latin American Churches.
-He is the pastor of a Spanish speaking church, Iglesia Misionera Evangelica in north London, and founder and president of Mission for Third Millennium which organises conferences on Global Mission.
+He is a mission consultant an expert in reciprocal collaboration mission theology, and founder and president of Mission for Third Millennium which organises conferences on Global Mission.
 He is also a member of the Evangelical Alliance One People Commission and Latin American Core Group.
 He speaks at various national and international conferences and publish article in different journals, and is the author of Mission Partnership in Creative Tension (2015).